 Using space to encourage movement

 By strategically using zoning to distribute teams and encourage movement, and then designing spaces with varying levels of formality to facilitate different kinds of interactions, we brought people together in new ways to break silos between specialties and departments.
 Creating these new dynamics and opportunities required a deep organisational analysis that took into account quantitative insights collected from users.
+Our distribution of departments based on these insights received an 86% satisfaction rating from users, who consider the layout of the space to be well adapted to their needs.

 Look & Feel